Front Page Detectives

 The technique involves taking a suspect’s DNA and comparing it with family members who had voluntarily submitted their DNA in various databases and depositories.
 As a result, it provides authorities with a larger pool of DNA in contrast to the national criminal database.

 Parabon used the DNA profile from the evidence collected at the crime scene and matched it with many of Burns’ relatives.
-Finally, they were able to narrow it down to Burns, who was 25 years old at the time and he and his two brothers who lived in Iowa when Martinko was killed, according to media reports.
+Finally, they were able to narrow it down to Burns, who was 25 years old at the time.
+He and his two brothers lived in Iowa when Martinko was killed, according to media reports.

 Denlinger and Larison decided to collect DNA samples from all three siblings without their knowledge.
 Burns was later spotted in a pizza restaurant.